mbhynes/kormos/docs/source/index.rst

 The `kormos` package provides an interface between `scipy.optimize.minimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_ and `keras <https://keras.io>`_ for training `keras` models with traditional deterministic minimization algorithms.

+It provides `keras` users with:

+- `keras.Model` subclasses that may be optimized without changes in the API---a model may be trained using *either* the built-in stochastic mini-batch algorithms *or* the deterministic batch algorithms from `scipy.optimize`
+- Out-of-the-box Interoperability with the usual `keras` utilities, e.g.:
+  - The model `fit <https://keras.io/api/models/model_training_apis/#fit-method>`_ method is still usable by `KerasTuner <https://keras.io/keras_tuner/>`_
+  - `fit` still returns a the history object with optimization metadata and validation metrics at each (batch) iteration

 .. toctree::
    :maxdepth: 2
    :caption: Contents: